IPL 7: 'Unstoppable' Kings XI Punjab win 5th match in a row

-Kings XI Punjab are simply unstoppable and won their fifth match in a row when they beat Royal Challengers Bangalore by 5 wickets on Monday
+Kings XI Punjab are simply unstoppable and win their fifth match in a row after beating Royal Challengers Bangalore by 5 wickets on Monday

 Dubai: Kings XI Punjab continued their winning streak with a facile five-wicket victory to strengthen their position at the top of the heap as Royal Challengers Bangalore were left licking their wounds after yet another loss in the ongoing Indian Premier League, here today.

 Chasing a modest 125, the Punjab outfit completed the task with seven balls to spare in a low-scoring game for their fifth straight win, at the Dubai International Stadium.